MicrosoftDocs/sdk-api/sdk-api-src/content/interactioncontext/index.md

 ## -description

-This header is used by Interaction Context.
+This header is used by input_intcontext.
 For more information, see:

 - [Interaction Context](../_input_intcontext/index.md)